 One must differentiate between an enlarged or protuberant nipple stalk (located in the center of the areola).
 This condition is technically termed “hypertrophic nipples”.
 Treatment for this condition consists of decreasing the height of the nipple stalk with tiny incisions and fine dissolving sutures on the outside of the nipple.
 On occasion, puffy nipples and hypertrophic nipples can occur together – and surgery can simultaneously cure both problems.

 Oftentimes gynecomastia is accompanied by large, wide areolas, in which case there is just enlargement of the areola itself with no hypertrophic nipples or puffy nipples.
 The normal male areolar diameter is between 2.5 and 3.5 centimeters (roughly 1 – 1.5 inches).
 In some individuals, the areolar diameter may be 50 centimeters (2 inches) or more.
-Some patients request direct reduction of the areolar diameter.
+Some patients request a direct reduction of the areolar diameter.
 This is discouraged because many times the areolar diameter will spontaneously diminish – occasionally dramatically so – when appropriate removal of the underlying gynecomastia tissues is performed.
 Any attempt to reduce the areolar diameter alone is doomed to a poor result.
 We generally recommend performance of gynecomastia surgery first and then observation for a minimum of six months.
-If there is still objectionable width to the areola, then areolar reduction may be considered – but it must be realized that there will be a resultant permanent scar completely around the edge of the areola.
+If there is still objectionable width to the areola, then an areolar reduction may be considered – but it must be realized that there will be a resultant permanent scar completely around the edge of the areola.
 And sometimes, these scars can widen and even stretch out the areola once again due to the pull of the surrounding tissues.

 WHY SHOULD I CONSULT WITH A GYNECOMASTIA SPECIALIST FOR THIS SURGERY?

-Most plastic surgeons see only a few cases of gynecomastia per year – not the hundreds per year that are seen by a plastic surgeon who has demonstrated sufficient interest, experience and expertise in this surgery.
+Most plastic surgeons see only a few cases of gynecomastia per year – not the hundreds per year that are seen by a plastic surgeon who has demonstrated sufficient interest, experience, and expertise in this surgery.
 This surgery is not routine – it is tricky and every case brings its own challenges – no two cases are the same.
 Further, surgery for puffy nipples is exceedingly challenging, for oftentimes the excess breast tissue removal will create a divot under the areola.
 The surgeon must then fill in the divot with fat flaps from surrounding areas – a delicate balancing act of replacing the breast tissue with fat to support the areolas yet not making the areolas protrude and thereby re-capitulating the original problem.

 IS THERE AN APPROPRIATE AGE FOR THIS SURGERY?

 Surgery for puffy nipples with or without additional excess chest tissues can be done at any age – from age 12 to age 72 or more.
-For the younger patient, surgery should not be performed unless the gynecomastia has been present and stable for at least two – three years.
+For the younger patient, surgery should not be performed unless the gynecomastia has been present and stable for at least two-three years.
 On the other hand, there is no need to defer surgery until the “magical” age of 18, when according to some ill-informed doctors, the gynecomastia will disappear overnight.
 Why make a young teen suffer through years of bullying in the vain hope that it will spontaneously disappear?
 Particularly when properly performed surgery can result in a permanent cure?